Edgar-Donk/frothy-brew/docs/colour_picker/cursor_interaction.rst

 dragging or else clicking in the colour wheel.
 Also the ring should change in position whenever the hue or saturation scale or spinbox is altered.
 There  is a bit of difficulty in starting to drag the ring, maybe a bit of feedback is required to show that the ring is ready.
-If we add ``activeoutline`` we can see the ring change in colour when the mouse cursor passes over the ring, what is apparent is that the centre is not activated only when the mouse passes over the ring itself.
+Add ``activeoutline`` to see the ring change in colour when the mouse cursor passes over the ring, what is apparent is that the centre is not activated only when the mouse passes over the ring itself.